Air India Flight 855

 Air India Flight 855 was a scheduled passenger flight from Bombay (now Mumbai), India, to Dubai, United Arab Emirates.
 On 1 January 1978, the Boeing 747 operating the flight crashed into the Arabian Sea about 3 km off the coast of Bandra, less than two minutes after take-off, killing all 213 passengers and crew on board.
 An investigation into the crash determined the most likely probable cause was the captain becoming spatially disoriented and losing control of the aircraft after the failure of one of the flight instruments.
-It was Air India's deadliest air disaster until the bombing of Flight 182 in 1985 and was the deadliest airliner accident in Indian history until Charkhi Dadri mid-air collision in 1996.
-It is currently at third for both categories after being surpassed by Air India Flight 171 in June 2025.
+It was Air India's deadliest air disaster until it was surpassed nearly 7 and a half years later by the bombing of Flight 182 and was the deadliest airliner accident in Indian history until it was surpassed nearly 19 years later by the Charkhi Dadri mid-air collision.

 Aircraft and crew

 The aircraft involved, manufactured in 1971, was a Boeing 747-237B named Emperor Ashoka and registered as VT-EBD.
 This particular 747 was the first aircraft of this type in the Air India’s fleet, with a seating configuration of 16 First Class, 40 Business Class, and 338 Economy seats.

 The flight crew consisted of the following people: